thesandboxgame/sandbox-smart-contracts/packages/faucets/README.md

 # FaucetsERC1155

-This contract is designed to allow the distribution of ERC1155 tokens from multiple faucets.
+This contract is designed to allow the distribution of ERC1155 tokens from multiple faucets in *TESTNET* by using the admin dashboard.
 Each faucet can have its own distribution settings, and only the owner can manage these faucets.

 ## Running the project locally